GeweldigSchaap/AIS7/Assignment2/PartA_NeuralNetworks.md

   * Describe the implemented network architecture.
   * How many parameters does this network have, and where in the network are these located?
   * Visualize & explain the learning curves (loss, accuracy)
+  * Explain what hyperparameters are available and what they do.
   * Which hyperparameter result in better training results?
-Explain the parameters.
   * What is the final accuracy of the trained Network?
   * In which way could the network accuracy be improved further (only explanation, no implementation)?
 * The notebook should contain al code, outputs and answers to the given questions (so make sure we can find all needed info)